Start Preparing to File Taxes Today!

 Something to Keep in Mind

 The IRS cautions all taxpayers not to rely on receiving a refund by a certain date, especially when making major purchases or paying bills.
-Some returns may require additional review and may take longer.
+Some returns, especially those that are paper-filed, require additional review and take longer to process.

-Massey and Company is a boutique, Atlanta-based CPA firm serving the needs of small businesses and their owners.
-We handle tax matters, IRS controversy, tax debts, back taxes, bookkeeping, and accounting.
-Our offices are in the Buckhead neighborhood of Atlanta and we welcome face-to-face visits.
+Founded by Gary Massey, Massey and Company CPA serves the needs of small businesses and business owners.
+The firm handles tax matters, IRS controversy, tax debts, back taxes, bookkeeping, and accounting.
+Offices are in the Buckhead neighborhood of Atlanta.

 Massey and Company CPA